phasecurve/kept/readme.md

  - Triggered on push and pull_request.

- - Runs with Go 1.25.x.
+ - Runs with Go 1.24.x.

- - Executes gotestsum … ./... and go build ./cmd/keptd.
+ - Executes make test and make build.

  - Passes only if all tests succeed.